TinyBlueRobots/EventSub/README.md

   ```

 `name` : lower case alphanumeric name\
-`types` : message types that the handler will accept\
+`types` : message types that the subscriber will accept, effectively a list of topics\
 `url` : URL of handler\
 `retryIntervals` : optional array of seconds between retry attempts before message is dead lettered\
-`maxParallelism` : optional value to set parallelism of delivery, useful for throttling\
+`maxParallelism` : optional value to set parallelism of delivery to a subscriber, useful for throttling\
 `numberOfWorkers` : optional value of worker threads\
-Checkout the [Rebus guide](https://github.com/rebus-org/Rebus/wiki/Workers-and-parallelism) on workers and parallelism for more information on the last two values.
+Check out the [Rebus guide](https://github.com/rebus-org/Rebus/wiki/Workers-and-parallelism) on workers and parallelism for more information on the last two values.

 ## Send a message
 `POST` to `/`